 What is Financial Mediation?

-Financial mediation involves a qualified neutral attorney mediator meeting with both parties to a divorce in a non-binding confidential process to assist the parties in reaching a mutually acceptable agreement.
+Financial mediation in divorce involves a qualified neutral attorney mediator meeting with both parties to a divorce in a non-binding confidential process to assist the parties in reaching a mutually acceptable agreement.
 The role of the mediator is to assist in identifying the issues, reducing misunderstandings, exploring and clarifying the parties’ respective interests and priorities, and identifying and exploring possible financial solutions that will satisfy the interests of all parties and thereby facilitate resolution of issues in dispute that may include: